jedinym/sqc-text/main.typ

 Based on ideal parameters derived ahead of time @molprobity[p.
 15]
-@struct-quality-data @backbone-conformation, the instances where the bond lengths or bond angles deviate from the ideal value by at least four standard deviations are identified and listed as bond length and bond angle outliers, respectively @molprobity[p.
+@struct-quality-data @backbone-conformation, the instances where the bond lengths or bond angles deviate from the ideal value by at least four standard deviations are identified and listed as bond length and angle outliers, respectively @molprobity[p.
 15].

 ==== Ramachandran and rotamer analyses